-(4) Program analysis, understanding and restructuring Several tools can help (see slide 31) For single or linked modules: A graphic "program understander" to display control flows A symbolic debugger to track code and data flows For inter-module control flows, shared-data references - A source, macro, COPY-file cross-referencer Look for "macro-instruction" opportunities - Encapsulate recognizable HLL-like actions, rewrite them as macros looping, if-then-else, conversions, repeated clichés, • Be sure to annotate and document the "Why" factors Legacy Assembler © IBM Corporation 2002, 2003.
-All rights reserved.
-21
+(4) Program analysis, understanding and restructuring

+- Several tools can help with AL (see slide 35) - · For single or linked modules: - A graphic "program understander" to display control flows - A symbolic debugger to track code and data flows - · For inter-module control flows, shared-data references - A source, macro, INCLUDE/COPY-file cross-referencer - Look for "macro-instruction" opportunities - Encapsulate recognizable HLL-like actions, rewrite them as macros - looping, if-then-else, conversions, repeated clichés, ... - Be sure to annotate and document the "Why" factors (and the "Why Not" factors!)